DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/cilium/cross-cluster.md

         enable-bbr: "true"
         ```

-    - Use the default configuration items for everything else
+    - Use the default ConfigMaps for everything else

 1. Click `Create Cluster` to complete the creation.